 Lisa M. Rhode

-Lisa is the author of the Supplement to the Pennsylvania Probate Estates and Fiduciaries Code Annotated, providing legislative, case law and procedural updates to all of the statutory provisions of the PEF Code.
-She has lectured at the Estate Law Institute in Philadelphia and at the State Trial Judges Conference.
-Lisa is a member of the Executive Committee of the Probate and Trust Law Section of the Philadelphia Bar Association as well as a member of the Probate and Tax Sections of both the Pennsylvania and Montgomery County Bar Associations and the Elder Law Committee of the Delaware County Bar Association.
+Lisa is the author of the Supplement to the Pennsylvania Probate Estates and Fiduciaries Code Annotated, providing legislative, case law and procedural updates to the statutory provisions of the PEF Code.
+She also has written several articles published in the Fiduciary Review and the Newsletter of the PBA Real Property, Probate and Trust Law Section.
+She has lectured throughout the Commonwealth, including at the State Trial Judges Conference and the Estate Law Institute in Philadelphia.
+Lisa is a member of the Executive Committee of the Probate Section of the Philadelphia Bar Association.
+She also is a member of the Probate and Tax Sections of both the Pennsylvania and Montgomery Bar Associations and the Elder Law and Women in the Law Committees of the Delaware County Bar Association.

 Lisa served as counsel for the Supreme Court Orphans’ Court Procedural Rules Committee from July 2006 to June 2018.
 She assisted in drafting of rules and forms for estate administration, adjudication of Accounts, guardianships and adoptions.
 She formerly was an adjunct professor in the Graduate Tax Program at Villanova School of Law where she co-taught a course on Probate Practice and Procedure.